Maynooth: Rugby

 North Kildare RFC is the local rugby club and is situated about 3 km from Maynooth on the Kilcock road.
 Maynooth native Bob Casey (born 1978) was a professional rugby player and a senior Irish international.

 Maynooth University and the Leixlip based Barnhall Rugby Club merged in 2010 and renamed to MU Barnhall RFC in 2015, fielding 28 teams both male and female from U7 to Senior All-Ireland League.

 Equestrian

 Maynooth is home to the thoroughbred horse racing and breeding operation, Moyglare Stud Farm.

+Basketball

+North Kildare Eagles Basketball Club is based in Maynooth.
+The club runs an academy for kids aged 5-10, juvenile teams for girls and boys aged 11-18, and Basketball4All for children with disabilities.
+Juvenile teams compete in competitions run by the Midlands Area Basketball Board.

 Cycling

 There are two cycling clubs based in Maynooth.
 Maynooth Cycling Club is sponsored by and runs out of Maynooth Cycles in Newtown Shopping Centre.
 The other is Maynooth Students for Charity, also known as the Galway Cycle.
 This club runs out of Maynooth University, and from January to April culminating in a charity cycle to Galway and back over a weekend.
 The club has raised over 1 million euro for charity since its inception.